PseudoMon/plater/README.md

 ## Setting up
 To run Plater you'll need Python 3.
 Plater requires Markdown and Jinja2.

 Copy or clone this repository to wherever directory you want to work in.
-Put `__main__.py` and `settings.py` in a folder titled `plater`.
+The files `__main__.py` and `settings.py` should be in a directory named `plater`.

 Edit `settings.py` as you like.
 For more details see the sections below.

-Create a folder for your templates and another folder for your site contents.
+Create a directory for your templates and another directory for your site contents.
 You can name them whatever as long as it's consistent with the names in `settings.py`.
-By the end you should have three different folders in your working directory: templates, contents, and plater.
+By the end you should have three different directories in your main directory: templates, contents, and plater.

-In that directory, run `python plater` and your website will be generated, assuming the templates and contents are there.
+In the main directory, run `python plater` and your website will be generated, assuming the templates and contents are there.

 ## Content and Metadata
-Plater will look at your content folder and create a page out of every markdown file in there, unless noted otherwise (see below sections).
+Plater will look at your content directory and create a page out of every markdown file in there, unless noted otherwise (see below sections).
 The file can have some metadata written at its top like this:
 ```
 title: Title of the page
 type: blog